Kazmirchuk/nats-tcl/JsAPI.md

 If less than `batch_size` messages are pulled before the pull request times out, the callback is invoked one last time with `timedOut=1`.

 The client handles status messages 404, 408 and 409 transparently.
 You can see them in the debug log, if needed.
-Also, they are passed to the callback, in case you need to distinguish between a client-side and server-side timeout.
+Also, they are passed to the callback together with `timedOut=1`.

 Depending on the consumer's [AckPolicy](https://docs.nats.io/nats-concepts/jetstream/consumers#ackpolicy), you might need to acknowledge the received messages with one of the methods below.
 [This](https://docs.nats.io/using-nats/developer/develop_jetstream/consumers#delivery-reliability) official doc explains all different kinds of ACKs.